 'A truth in art is that whose contradictory is also true.’
 (Oscar Wilde)

-WRITER TEACHER ACADEMIC
+WRITER POET ACADEMIC

 'A truth in art is that whose contradictory is also true.’
 (Oscar Wilde)